Cars brands and logos that start with K

 Karmann Logo

 Wilhelm Karmann GmbH has been the largest German automaker representing German products for over a century.
-Founded back in 1901 by Wilhelm Karmann, it specialized in the production of components, tuning, and design for the leaders of the automotive industry – Volkswagen, Mercedes, Porsche, Nissan, Renault, Ford, and Chrysler, producing their own car models.
+Founded in 1901 by Wilhelm Karmann, it specialized in producing components, tuning, and design for automotive industry leaders Volkswagen, Mercedes, Porsche, Nissan, Renault, Ford, and Chrysler, and produced their car models.
 The VW Karmann Ghia Type 14 sports roadster, launched in 1953, stands out for its top performance and original design.
 In 2010, the brand ceased to exist and was acquired by the Volkswagen Group.

 Keller